The Crime Doctor (1934 film): Production

 Publicity photo of Karen Morley for the film.

+The film's producer, David Lewis, said that when pitched on the project Jane Murfin offered to write the screenplay as long as they would cast her husband Donald Crisp who was recovering from an illness.
+Lewis wrote "Jane wrote a beautiful script.
+She was a really fine craftsman.
+Her dialogue was good if not brilliant.
+The budget, although moderate, was larger than any I had had before."

-In early January, 1934 it was reported that production on the film would begin prior to February 1.
-Production began on January 26.
+In early January, 1934 it was reported that production on the film would begin before February 1 and production started on January 26.
 The following week, it was announced that the film would star Richard Dix and a young unknown actress, Ada Cavell, who RKO was touting as the next "Katharine Hepburn".
 In mid-January, John Robertson was announced as the film's director, with David Lewis being the supervising producer.
 While Dix was still mentioned as the leading male star, Wynne Gibson was cast as the second female lead, and Nils Asther was added as the second male lead.

-Just before production began, it was announced that Otto Kruger would replace Dix in the cast, followed quickly that Corinne Griffith was now going to be the female lead opposite him, replacing Mary Astor, who at some point at replaced Cavell.
-Griffith was a star during the silent era, and this film was to mark her first sound picture.
+Just before production began, it was announced that Otto Kruger would replace Dix in the cast, followed quickly by an announcement that Corinne Griffith was now going to be the female lead opposite him, replacing Mary Astor, who at some point had replaced Cavell.
+Griffith was a silent era star, and this film was to mark her first sound picture.
 At the same time it was reported that Judith Wood was replacing Wynne Gibson as the second female lead, and that William Frawley would join the cast.

 It was revealed in late January that Jane Murfin would be given the writing assignment to turn Israel Zangwill's novel into a screenplay, and shortly after it was announced that Robert Tasker, a writer specializing in crime scripts, would assist on the script, although he is not given credit in the film.
 At the same time, it was announced that Judith Wood would be joining the cast.